opendcs/opendcs/docs/source/dev-docs.rst

 .. code-block:: bash

-    DECJ_MAXHEAP="-Dopendcs.connection.pool.trace=true" routsched ...
+    DECJ_MAXHEAP="-Dcwms.connection.pool.trace=true" routsched ...

 With tracing on the WrappedConnectionMBean will show where a connection was created from.
-This useful for identifying what code to fix for connection pool leaks.
+This useful for identifing what code to fix for connection pool leaks.

-The property was previously :code:`cwms.connection.pool.trace` which remains available as a fallback.

 Authentication Sources
 ----------------------